gmc-code/PC-Microbit-Extension/docs/bots/LEDs/LEDs.rst

     See https://www.indezine.com/products/powerpoint/learn/color/color-rgb.html

     #.
-Modify the code to use a shorter list of colours, with just the primary colours.
+Modify the code to use a shorter list of colors, with just the primary colors.
     #.
-Modify the code to use a shorter list of colours, with just the secondary colours.
+Modify the code to use a shorter list of colors, with just the secondary colors.

 ----